chang432/paypal_premium_manager/README.md

 ## Notes

 - Caching: Redis keys `premium:<email>` store `"1"`/`"0"` with TTL.
-- Consistency: Writes to DynamoDB will update cache on the next read; you can extend with webhook ingestion from Ko-fi to set `is_premium`.
+- Consistency: Writes to DynamoDB will update cache on the next read; you can extend with webhook ingestion from PayPal/webhooks to set `is_premium`.
 - Observability: Extend with logging and metrics; currently uses defaults.